 Science & Technology Program

 With support from the Science & Technology Program, Associate Professor of Physics at San Diego State University Matt Anderson, Ph.
-D. was able to advance research developing a technique for creating and manipulating classical and quantum states of light that help advance innovation and discovery in the field of neuroscience.
+D., was able to advance research by developing a technique for creating and manipulating classical and quantum states of light that helped advance innovation and discovery in neuroscience.

 He also leveraged the grant to attract extramural funding, publish papers, graduate students and attract significant collaborators.
 “It is a real pleasure for me to give something back to the people and students of San Diego, and it is largely due to the generous support of the Blasker Grants Program.”

 Dr. Anderson’s work is one of many examples of the Science & Technology Program’s impact within the region.

 Thanks to Samuel L. Blasker’s vision and SDF’s stewardship of his legacy gift, the region remains at the top of scientific growth and innovation.